 The main cause of bicycle lane accidents that involve a vehicle are due to motorists not paying attention.
 Bicycle lanes are located at the side of roadways.
 While this provides some separation between bikes and vehicles, many drivers do not look to ensure the bike lane is clear veering into into it or crossing over it.
 This is particularly true when a bike lane crosses an intersection.

 The close proximity of bicycle lanes to vehicles continues to pose a risk for cyclists even when those vehicles are parked.
 Dooring is a huge contributor of bicycle lane accidents and injuries.
 When cars are parked alongside a designated bike lane, drivers may not look to ensure that no bikers are approaching their vehicle before opening their car doors into the lane.
 Cyclist can crash into or be hit by these open car doors.
 This type of accident can cause very serious injuries to the cyclist.Were You Hurt in a Bicycle Lane Accident?
 Contact a San Francisco Bicycle Accident Lawyer

 Whenever bicyclists are in an accident on the road, they are more likely to sustain severe injuries than anyone else involved.
 If someone else was at fault for the accident, bicycle accident victims may be able to file a lawsuit to claim compensation for their injuries.
 A San Francisco bicycle lane accident attorney can help.

-If you have been injured in a bicycle lane accident, call Willoughby Brod, LLP at (800) 427-7020.
+If you have been injured in a bicycle lane accident, call the Brod Law Firm at (800) 427-7020.
 We will conduct a thorough investigation and fight aggressively to ensure your rights are upheld throughout the entire process.
 If you are entitled to compensation, we will help you get the full amount you deserve.
 Do not try to handle a lawsuit on your own while still recovering from injuries.
 Contact us today for your free case evaluation.